diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 The main idea is to specify somehow in the `app.js` the **JavaScript** view we want to mount instead of the `MainView`, but executing all the common stuff as well.
 To do so we are going to create a helper function to generate the current view/template name which we'll use later to mount it.
-Lets add it to the `LayoutView` module:
+Let's add it to the `LayoutView` module:

 ```ruby
 # web/views/layout_view.ex